helabenkhalfallah/json-to-react-proptypes/README.md

 # react-json-to-proptypes
-Convert Json to React Proptypes (propTypes &amp; defaultProps)
+Convert Json to React Proptypes (propTypes & defaultProps & nest object structure)

 ## How to use ?